 What to expect at Batu Payung Lombok

 Batu Payung Lombok is a super unique spot and is definitely worth visiting if you’re staying in Lombok.
 The size of the giant rock formation and its unique shape will amaze you.
 It’s a common spot for tourists and locals to visit and gaze upon the structure.
-It’s currently a very quiet spot as when we visited there was no one else around.
+At the moment it’s a very quiet spot as when we went there was no one else around.
 However this area is sure to become more and more busy with curious people who want to have a look at the structure.

 Be sure to visit at low tide otherwise accessing the rock will be a challenge.
 At high tide you will have to walk up the hill and you’ll only be able to view it from a distance.
 If you visit at sunset, it’s a perfect spot to watch the sky erupt in colour.
 You’ll also notice plenty of local fishermen that are finishing up their last catch of the day.